-The data scientists at Insurify, an auto insurance quotes comparison website, collected information from their database of over 1.6 million car insurance applications, which ask questions about users’ past seven years of driving history, vehicle type, and other relevant information.
+The data scientists at Insurify, a website that lets users compare auto insurance quotes, collected information from their database of over 1.6 million car insurance applications, which ask questions about users’ past seven years of driving history, vehicle type, and other relevant information.
 A random sample of shoppers was also surveyed about their rideshare or transportation network company (TNC) preferences; specifically: When you aren’t driving, which form of on-demand transportation do you prefer?
 From the response data, Insurify’s data team was able to determine the significant differences between categories of respondents.

 While a vast majority of respondents gave a resounding “no,” Uber reigned supreme among the rest of the pack.
 And while the small showing for taxi might not necessarily be the death knell for the cab industry, it may speak to the paucity of this service in many regions of the country.